Distributional Limit Theory for Optimal Transport: Regularized problems

 \section{Regularized problems}

 Beyond the cases described in Section~\ref{general_dimension}, estimation of OT (cost, potentials or plans) is affected by the curse of dimensionality.
-As noted in the Introduction this and computational considerations have motivated the consideration of regularized versions of OT.
+As noted in the Introduction, this issue and computational considerations have motivated the adoption of regularized versions of OT.
 We devote this section to distributional limit theory in this setup.